jpritikin/coach/content/docs/me/psychoactive/cannabis.md

 psychedelic.

 {{< hint info >}}
-Whether a substance has a psychedelic effect is, in a large part, a matter of intention, not an inherent property of the substance.
+Whether a substance has a psychedelic effect is, in large part, a matter of intention, not an inherent property of the substance.
 {{< /hint >}}